canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 ### Wrap elements in jQuery objects

-If you are using [can-jquery/legacy] to get automatically jQuery-wrapped elements in [can-control] event handlers, you'll want to remove the usage of [can-jquery/legacy] as it doesn't play well with [can-component]s that do not expect elements to be jQuery-wrapped.
+If you are using [can-jquery/legacy] to get automatically jQuery-wrapped elements in [can-control] event handlers, you’ll want to remove the usage of [can-jquery/legacy] as it doesn’t play well with [can-component]s that do not expect elements to be jQuery-wrapped.

 Instead use [can-jquery] directly and handle the wrapping yourself.
 For example: